Water park opens in war-weary Kabul with a splash but no women

 In addition to towering slides, there is a huge wave pool eliciting noisy delight from adult swimmers that one might expect from children visiting the beach for the first time.
 The men wear swim shorts but no slingshot-style suits were in sight.

-In a city where the average wage is about $50 a week, a thriving middle class can afford the admission price of 500 Afghanis ($9).
+In a city where the average wage is about $50 a week, a thriving middle class can afford the admission price of 500 Afghanis.

 "I am really proud when I see such developments," said Fahim Khan, a 26-year-old university student.